 At the hearing, the advisor is not permitted to speak for or represent the student.
 The advisor may speak directly to the student they are advising, providing suggestions or reminders for the student to take into consideration.
 Ultimately we want the student to be responsible for engaging the conduct process.
-If the advisor has concerns about the process or fairness for the student he or she should advise the student to raise these concerns with the hearing administrator.
+If the advisor has concerns about the process or fairness for the student, the advisor should advise the student to raise these concerns with the hearing administrator.

 Tips for Advising a Student through the Outcome of a Hearing

 - Assist the student in processing the decision, what the sanctions mean if applicable and what the implications are for the student as they move forward.
-Asking the student how she or he might make decisions differently or what was learned from the experience is entirely appropriate.
+Asking the student how the student might make decisions differently or what was learned from the experience is entirely appropriate.

 - Assist the student with the appeals process if applicable.
 This may include explaining the process to the student, reviewing the appeal letter, or assisting in the preparation for the appeal.

 - Advisors may attend the appeal hearing with the student if the student is requested to appear at the hearing.
 Sometimes the panel may just review the written documents associated with the original hearing.